CelloCello/xurl/README.md

 # short_url

-a service of short url
+A Golang practice of a short url service.

+Backend

+- go 1.18
+- gin 1.8.1
+- gorm 1.23.6